microsoft/qsharp-compiler/src/QsFmt/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;`--help`: Display this help screen.
 &nbsp;&nbsp;&nbsp;&nbsp;`--version`: Display version information.

-Either the `--inputs` option or the `--project` must be used to specify the input files to the tool.
+Either the `--input` option or the `--project` must be used to specify the input files to the tool.
-The `--recurse` and `--qsharp-version` options can only be used with the `--inputs` option.
+The `--recurse` and `--qsharp-version` options can only be used with the `--input` option.

 ## Input and Output
 Input to the formatter can be specified in one of two ways.